f32c/arduino/README.md

 for use with acram emulation.

-Boards with supported external RAM are ULX2S, FleaFPGA Uno, Scarab Minispartan6+, Altera DE0 nano and ESA11.
+Boards with supported external RAM are ULX2S, FleaFPGA Uno, Scarab Minispartan6+, Altera DE0 nano, ReVerSE-U16 and ESA11.

 PCM sound depends on DMA.
 PCM outputs PWM for headphones and FM for